-Conoco Philips (COP) beat the Street estimates ($2.42) by $0.20 ($2.62).
+Conoco Philips (NYSE:COP) beat the Street estimates ($2.42) by $0.20 ($2.62).
 Daily production was 1.79 million BOE a decrease from 1.84 million BOE in the pervious quarter and 2.02 million BOE in Q1 2007.
 Most of the decrease can be attributed to the expropriation of the projects in Venezuela, as well as unplanned downtime.
 Net income was $4.14 billion dollars.
 EPS were up 17%.
 Good action!

 Knowing the market, COP will trade down today.
 That said, COP is expected to earn over $10/share this year.
 How does ConocoPhilips not trade over $100 this year?

 Here is the complete earnings release.